THE SRA REQUIRES LAW FIRMS TO PUBLISH INFORMATION ON HOW THEY CHARGE FOR A SELECT NUMBER OF SPECIFIED LEGAL SERVICES

 Factors that affect costs

 In general terms, our costs and quotes will be based upon the work required by our fee earners in the estate administration.
-Accordingly, these costs are then based upon the hourly rates of the fee earners within the team.
-These are as follows:-
+Accordingly, these costs are then based upon the hourly rates of the most appropriate members within the team to carry out the work, that range between £250 and £340 + VAT per hour.
+You can find out more about the members of our team below.

 Please note that in insolation, this hourly rate will not give you a clear indication of the likely cost of your matter.
 For example, a higher hourly rate will be due to the level of experience and qualification of the individual, meaning that they may be quicker at dealing with matters and the overall cost may balance out with a lower hourly rate.